postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 tags: ["long-form","blackprint"]
 ---

-## The Blackprint and its 3 Pre Conditions
+## The Blackprint and its 3 Preconditions

 In January of this year I’m going to make some changes to this site.
 My focus on crypto markets and rapid developments in AI (which I used for my trading) will likely leave me no time to write longer form or philosophical work.